HammamWahab/kafka-local-setup/README.md

 # Local Kafka Cluster Setup
 =========================

 This guide will help you set up a local Kafka cluster for development using Docker and interact with it using Python scripts and KCat.
+This guide is based on the tutorial: [Setting up Kafka on Docker for Local Development](https://hackernoon.com/setting-up-kafka-on-docker-for-local-development).

 ## Prerequisites
 -------------